RaphaelRoyerRivard/VideoSynchronizationWithPytorch/README.md

 # VideoSynchronizationWithPytorch
-Reproduction of the paper Learning Robust Video Synchronization without Annotations (2017)
+Reproduction of the paper 'Learning Robust Video Synchronization without Annotations' (2017) using Pytorch.